isomerpages/gb-assist/pages/solutionrepo/solution2075.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Direct Purchase
+Subscription or Leasing

 #### Support Level
-Up to 80% for SMEs <br>
+Up to 70% (80% from 1 Apr 2020 to 31 Mar 2022)% for SMEs <br>
-N.A. for non-SMEs
+Up to NA% for non-SMEs

 #### Things to Note
-Support excludes end-effectors, sensors, programming and integration cost

-Additional criteria:
--Minimum  30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
-- The purchase of pre-owned/used equipment is not supportable.

 #### Contact Information
 N.A.